Most Forgiving Putters In 2026 Tested And Reviewed

 Mallet style putter

 The mallet is the first design to take forgiveness to the next level.
 The concept takes the ideas of the original Anser blade design and extends them to a whole new era of putters.
 These putters typically extend the rear flange of the putter well behind the head.
-This moves the center of gravity back and increases the moment of inertia - the tendency of the putter to stay on course during the stroke.
+This moves the center of gravity back and increases the moment of inertia - the tendency of the putter to stay on course during the putting stroke.

 These putter heads also naturally are larger visually than blade putters, allowing for some very elaborate alignment aids, and weigh significantly more, lending themselves to shorter shaft lengths and larger grips, both of which also are considered to aid in forgiveness and consistency for many golfers.